 In 2010 for example the Greeks were so skint they handed the whole business of song picking to Universal Music Europe, and then stuck their "National Final" in the Hellenic equivalent of Westfield, with an tiny audience of customers bored queuing in TK Maxx.
 Look closely and you won't even see any proper speakers - the sound was piped through the shopping centre PA system as she mimed in the dark.

-Despite this "Aphrodisiac" was completely brilliant and the kind of song that could only exist in Eurovision - upbeat, modern, melodic, punchy, quintessentially Greek bouzouki stilleto pop that managed to rhyme "disiac" with "maniac" - all of which makes this year’s entry so disappointing.
-Katerine is a moderately credible indie artist with another of those distinctive voices that is so distinctive that it sounds anything but distinctive, doing one of those Jess Glynne songs that sounds like a wounded vole crying for help in a branch of Dolcis accompanied by the music they pipe into the toilets at Athens airport (departure side).
+Despite this "Aphrodisiac" was completely brilliant and the kind of song that could only exist in Eurovision - upbeat, modern, melodic, punchy, quintessentially Greek bouzouki stilleto pop that managed to rhyme "disiac" with "maniac".
+And if anything, this year’s entry is even better.

 Stefania is a Dutch-Greek singer who for some reason first shot to minor fame as a third of the Netherlands’ act in Junior Eurovision 2016 singing something from the eighties.
 She then reappears with this top pop song with an extended breakup/medical treatment metaphor that contains the line “The doctors say that I took too much of your bullshit”, which might not sound like much but you really do have to hear the way Stefania voices “bullshit” to appreciate the craft here.

 by christ on a flying horse she can sing.